-Doc Academy is the Doc Society’s schools programme, providing free, easy-to-use resources for secondary school teachers
+Doc Academy is the school program of Doc Society, providing free, easy-to-use resources for secondary school teachers, including:

-- Inspiring social-action Activity Toolkit: all made by and tested with teachers
+- Original content made by and tested with teachers

-Doc Academy supports teachers to meet key literacy targets whilst engaging students in thinking about the world, about society and their place in it.
+Doc Academy supports teachers to meet key curriculum targets while using documentary film to engage students in thinking about the world, society and their place in it.

 Doc Society is a dynamic think tank on a mission to ensure the sustainable future of documentary film in the face of challenges from the changing media, broadcast, funding and social landscape.

-We are a non-profit founded in 2005 committed to enabling great documentary films and connecting them to audiences globally.
-We are supported by a number of US and European Foundations including Ford Foundation and Sundance Institute.
-Based in London and New York, we work with filmmakers and partners all over the world.
+Founded in 2005, Doc Society is a nonprofit committed to enabling great documentary films and connecting them to audiences globally.
+Doc Society is supported by a number of US and European Foundations including Ford Foundation and Bertha Foundation.
+With offices in in London and New York, Doc Society works with filmmakers and partners all over the world.

 Doc Academy was conceived by Doc Society in collaboration with the designer Luke Williams-Ellis, whose persistent encouragement was instrumental in the development of the project.
 The idea came off paper and was made real with the guidance of our good friends and partners at Riley Productions, with seed funding from Grierson Trust, and design by Doc Society's Creative Director, James Franklin.